Grains are an integral part of our meals each day. Today let’s learn about the ancient grain or seed, Amaranth.

 Get to Know Your Grains

-In this Get to Know Your Grains series we are delving into different types of grains.
-In America, 75 percent of our grain intake is modern hybridized wheat.
-Most of that 75 percent is a highly refined form of wheat.
+In this Get to Know Your Grains series, we will explore a variety of grains and their unique benefits.
+In America, 75 percent of our grain intake comes from a modern hybridized wheat, and most of that wheat is consumed in a highly refined form.

-In each of these posts, we will learn the health benefits of each grain, how they are most commonly used and there will be a simple family friendly recipe that you can try as well.
-Hopefully, you will learn enough so you can feel comfortable trying a new grain today!
+In each post, we will highlight the health benefits of a specific grain, explain its most common uses, and share a simple, family-friendly recipe to try at home.
+My hope is that you will learn enough to feel confident trying a new grain today!

 Here are the other grains we have learned about: